You are using an ad blocker...

 Please help us by disabling your ad blocker and add our website to your whitelist.

 This article explains the kraljic portfolio purchasing model in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+After reading you will understand the basics of this powerful purchasing strategy tool.

-- Dimensions Kraljic portfolio purchasing model
+- What is the Kraljic portfolio purchasing model?

 - Product categories